 California Cliché: Flower Power

-It’s springtime again, and everywhere I go I see the happy California Poppy popping up like a wild party in the field, by the road side, and on the coastal trail.
+It’s almost springtime again, and everywhere I go I see the happy California Poppy popping up like a wild party in the field, by the road side, and on the coastal trail.
 This inspired me to chose this flower, the official state flower of California, for the new Savvy California logo.

 Do you like it?